The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 Mathematics majors are encouraged to complete their core requirements other than Senior Conference by the end of their junior year.
 Senior Conference must be taken during the senior year.
 Students considering the possibility of graduate study in mathematics or related fields are urged to go well beyond the minimum requirements of the major.
 In such cases, a suitable program of study should be designed with the advice of a major adviser.

 A degree with honors in mathematics will be awarded by the department to students who complete the major in mathematics and also meet the following further requirements: at least two additional units of work at the 300 level or above (which may include one or two units of MATH 395/396 or MATH 403), completion of a meritorious project consisting of a written thesis and an oral presentation of the thesis, and a major grade point average of at least 3.6, calculated at the end of the senior year.
+A draft of the written thesis should be submitted to the Math Department Office one week before the last day of classes.

 The minor requires five courses in mathematics at the 200 level or higher, of which at least two must be at the 300 level or higher.